Accommodations in Japan

 The main types of accommodations in Japan are:

-We recommend homestay as it the best way for a real immersion.
-It will significantly help you in your studies.
-What best way to put into practice what you have just learned at school?
-And you will learn a great deal about Japanese culture and customs.
+We recommend home-stay as the best way for a real immersion and to adjust to Japan (most often, students do not stay more than 3 months in a home-stay family).
+It significantly helps one to improve their Japanese language skills.
+What best way to put into practice what you have just learned at school?!
+And one will learn a great deal about Japanese culture and customs, and about the local area.

-We can help you find a family and arrange to find the perfect place for you, depending on your preferences.
+We can help find a family and arrange everything, depending on one’s preferences.

-Pros: this is immersion in Japanese life: a great way to improve your language skills and knowledge of Japanese culture altogether.
-This is also not costly.
+Pros: this is immersion in Japanese life: a great way to adjust to one’s new life, learn about the local area and of course improve one’s language skills and knowledge of Japanese culture altogether.

-Cons: requires a lot of self-discipline to mingle, and to respect the rules set by the family.
+Cons: home-stay requires self-discipline to mingle and to respect the rules set by the family.
+Also, it is quite costly: around YEN 3,000 per day.

-You will have your own room – Western or Japanese – or share it with other students.
-You will usually share facilities – laundry, kitchen, study room – though some rooms may be equipped with their own fridge and bathroom.
+One has their own room – Western or Japanese – or share it with other students.
+The facilities – laundry, kitchen, study room – are shared though some rooms may be equipped with their own fridge and bathroom.

-Cons: common facilities, rules to abide by, possibly a curfew.
+Cons: no or very little intimacy, common facilities, rules to abide by, possibly a curfew.

 Pros: this is a good way to meet people and learn life in a community.
 Not expensive.
+Not so many rules.
 No curfew.

-The cost can vary greatly, depending on the size of the apartment, the appliances, location and also length of stay.
+The cost can vary greatly, depending on the size of the apartment, the building’s age, the appliances, the location and also length of the lease.
+The minimum budget will be YEN 40,000 (+ Utilities of about YEN 5,000) though more commonly one can expect to pay at least YEN 50,000.

-Pros: total privacy, you are independent and can live at your own pace.
+Pros: total privacy, being independent and having one’s own pace.